The Terminator: Dawn of Fate

-The Terminator: Dawn of Fate is a 2002 video game developed by Paradigm Entertainment and published by Infogrames for the PlayStation 2 and Xbox.
+The Terminator: Dawn of Fate is a 2002 action video game developed by Paradigm Entertainment and published by Infogrames for the PlayStation 2 and Xbox.
 It is based on the Terminator film series, serving as a prequel to the first two films.

 The Terminator: Dawn of Fate received "mixed or average reviews" according to Metacritic.
 It was largely criticized for its preset camera angles and voice acting, although the music and sound effects were praised.

 Gameplay

 The Terminator: Dawn of Fate is a prequel to the first two films.
 It is set in the future during a post-apocalyptic war between humans and machines.
 John Connor leads the human resistance against the Terminator machines, which are led by Skynet.
 The game features three playable members of the resistance: Kyle Reese, Catherine Luna, and Justin Perry.
 The game ends with Kyle Reese being sent back in time to prevent a Terminator from killing John's mother, Sarah Connor, before he is born.
 The ending precedes the events depicted in the 1984 film The Terminator.

 The Terminator: Dawn of Fate is a third-person shooter game.
 The camera angles are preset to fixed positions, and they change with each new area that the player enters.
 The player can also enter a first-person perspective for easier aiming, but cannot move while in this mode.
 The game features 10 levels, each one tasking the player with various mission objectives.
 The player can use a variety of weapons, including pistols, assault rifles, rocket launchers, canister bombs, C4 explosives, and a plasma baton.
 Gun turrets are also located throughout the game.
-The player can also engage in hand combat, and an adrenaline boost can be activated for increased effectiveness of such attacks.
+The player can also engage in hand-to-hand combat, and an adrenaline boost can be activated for increased effectiveness of such attacks.

 Development and release

-The Terminator: Dawn of Fate was developed by Paradigm Entertainment and was published by Infogrames for the PlayStation 2 (PS2) and Xbox.
 The game was announced in January 2002, and was already six or seven months into development.
 Infogrames devised the idea for a Terminator prequel game approximately one year prior to the game's announcement.
 The future war setting was featured briefly in scenes from the first two films.